williamdemeo/Math141Spring2014/README.md

 constitutes a violation of the student code of conduct and will be referred to the USC Office of Academic Integrity.)
 If you plan to leave before class is over, the correct procedure is to mention this to the professor before the start of class.
-It is impolite and disruptive to your classmates if you leave, or even pack up your belongings, before the lecture is over.
+It is impolite and disruptive to your classmates to leave, or even pack up your belongings, before the lecture is over.

 Use of Electronics During Lecture